n7tae/urfd/README.md

 6. The `urfd.mk` file contains compile-time options for *urfd*.
 If you change the `BINDIR`, you'll need to update how `urfd.service` starts *urfd*.
 7. The `urfd.ini` file contains the run-time options for *urfd* and will be discussed below.

+You can acutally put the blacklist, whitelist, interlink, terminal and ini file anyplace and even rename them.
+Just make sure your ini file and service file have the proper, fully-qualified paths.
+The service file and the mk file need to be in your `urfd/Reflector` directory.

 When you are done with the configuration files and ready to start the installation process, you can return to the main repository directory: